 Mary Eberstadt

 Mrs. Eberstadt is a senior research fellow at the Faith and Reason Institute in Washington, D.C., and she occupies the Panula Chair in Christian Culture at the Catholic Information Center.
 She is a Distinguished Fellow at Australian Catholic University and an international course advisor at Campion College, Australia.
 Mrs. Eberstadt holds honorary doctorates in humane letters from Seton Hall University in New Jersey and Magdalen College, New Hampshire.
 Her early work includes two years as a speechwriter to American Secretary of State George Shultz, and speechwriting for Ambassador to the United Nations Jeane Kirkpatrick.
+She founded The Kirkpatrick Society, an association that has gone on to mentor hundreds of writers.

 Mrs. Eberstadt graduated from Cornell University magna cum laude with a double major in philosophy and government.
-Updates about her work and appearances can be found on her website, maryeberstadt.com
+Updates about her work and appearances can be found on her website, maryeberstadt.com.

 Speaker at these events: